What Is Epithelial Mesothelioma?

 2. Doctors diagnose 1,500 to 2,100 epithelioid mesothelioma patients annually.

 Asbestos fibers cause inflammation in the mesothelium.
-This lining is made of tissue called epithelium because it’s made of epithelial cells.
+This protective internal lining is composed of tissue called epithelium because it’s made of epithelial cells.

-The risk factors primarily involve different sources of asbestos exposure.
-Most people with epithelioid mesothelioma worked with asbestos products before their diagnosis.
+Most people diagnosed with epithelioid mesothelioma worked with asbestos products long before their diagnosis.
 All mesothelioma cell types have a latency period of 20 to 60 years.
-The first symptoms may not appear for decades after the initial asbestos exposure.
-Some people also develop mesothelioma from secondhand exposure.
+The first symptoms may not show up for decades after the initial asbestos exposure.

 Christine S.